Penn Club of New York: Former Yale Club at 30 West 44th Street

 The Penn Club's next clubhouse was at 30 West 44th Street, developed for the Yale Club of New York City and opened on May 1, 1901.
 The Yale Club occupied the clubhouse until 1915.
 The building was next occupied by the newly-organized Delta Kappa Epsilon, the Army and Navy Club of America, the federal government of the United States, the Organized Reserve Corps of the Army, the Army Reserve School, and Touro College.

 In 1989, university trustees bought the then-11 story building at 30 West 44th Street for $15 million.
 After raising an additional $25 million from 50 alumni (including $150,000+ donations each from Estee Lauder heirs Leonard Lauder and Ronald Lauder, billionaire Saul Steinberg, Milken Institute founder Michael Milken, and Ronald Perelman) to commission David P. Helpern Architects for two years of renovation including a three-level addition for its current 14-story building, the Penn Club Of New York moved to its current location on West 44th Street between Fifth Avenue and Sixth Avenue, opening its owned-doors to annual dues-paying members in 1994.
 Penn alumni Bennett Weinstock and Judie Weinstock imported numerous furniture pieces for the clubhouse, including brass chandeliers, walnut tables, and vases.
+In 1996, Donald Trump (Wharton 1968), later the 45th and 47th U.S. President donated $100,000 to the Penn Club, the same year Don Jr. '00 gained Penn admission.
+For this gift, Trump was named a founder of the Penn Club.

 30 West 44th Street was the first university clubhouse in New York City to be designed as a high-rise structure.
-All prior, multi-story clubhouses (i.e. the University Club of New York) were designed as low-rise buildings.
+All prior, multi-story clubhouses (e.g., the University Club of New York) were designed as low-rise buildings.
 Designed by Tracy and Swartwout in the Beaux-Arts style, the ornately decorated facade is made of brick, Indiana limestone, and architectural terracotta by the New York Architectural Terra-Cotta Company.
 The first two stories are clad with rusticated limestone blocks, while the upper stories are largely clad with brick and terracotta.
 Above the base, the facade is split into a six-story midsection, a three-story mansard roof, and a three-story setback penthouse.

 Amenities

-Dues-based

-All dues-paying members have access to the high-rise, 14-story clubhouse, including its Benjamin Franklin Room (named after the university's founder), featuring a 24/7 private library for book loans, piano, fireplace, and paintings of former Penn leaders such as Franklin on oak-paneled walls.
-The business center has coworking spaces, while the Palestra Fitness Center and yoga studio (costing a gym membership fee until 2020) has a city-view to the 13th floor-terrace.
+Members have access to the 14-story clubhouse, including its Benjamin Franklin Room, featuring a private library for book loans, piano, fireplace, and paintings of former Penn leaders such as Franklin on oak-paneled walls.
+The business center has coworking spaces, while the Palestra Fitness Center and yoga studio.
 Penn Club has a members-only website and app directory, with committees for member networking.
-These areas are inclusive as they are unstaffed.